by Sarah Ottow

 What I tell teachers and leaders is to please consider what your expectations are and then to plan supports carefully for students to reach those goals.
 Language objectives can really help us focus here.
 If our expectations are that we want students to explain the difference between mitosis and meiosis, do they know how to compare and contrast?
 If we want students to discuss the causes of the civil war, do they know how to synthesize and refer to evidence in doing so?
 And backing way up, if we expect students to look eye-to-eye and engage in active listening, do they know how to do that?
 There is so much involved in interactive discussions, and like any classroom procedure, this needs to be modeled and practiced.
 And reflected upon.
 And practiced again.
 And again.

 Academic conversations is a way to create the conditions and to provide the tools for students to go beyond 'turn and talk' into deeper discourse.
 Academic conversations, when implemented thoughtfully, teaches students the language of specific functions of academic language across the content areas.
 If students are taught how to explain, infer, summarize, paraphrase, inquire, the list goes on...then they are much more likely to do so successfully, using the language (and content) we want them to use.
 In schools where the common, systemic expectation is structured yet authentic conversations, I see high levels of student engagement, rich oral language production, and more efficacious teachers (and leaders!)
-Confianza's courses, Differentiation & Academic Language Instruction (for teachers) and Evaluation and Leadership for ELL Equity (for leaders) explore this practice in greater depth.
+Confianza's professional learning services allow educators to practice these strategies more in depth.

 --Sarah Ottow, Founder and Director of Confianza: Educating for ELL Equity, driven by her mission to equip educators with the right mindset and practical tools to reach, teach and nurture English learners.
 Sarah has written and implemented language-rich and rigorous curriculum for ELLs as a former teacher leader and district coach/coordinator.
 Now, as a consultant through Confianza, she guides district teams in their curriculum development and instructional approaches.
 Sarah was also hired to help write the Massachusetts Department of Elementary and Secondary Education's English as a Second Language Model Curriculum Units and related Guidance Document.